vdaas/vald/docs/user-guides/client-api-config.md

 #### radius

 `radius`, the specific parameter for NGT, specifies the search range centered on the query vector in terms of the radius of a sphere.
-The number of search target vectors increases along with the radius is large.
+The number of search target vectors increases along with the radius being large.
 There is a trade-off between accuracy and search speed.
 It is hard to set it depending on the dataset in many cases.